mohammedsafi1749/EMT-TL---SA-II/README.md

 Capacitors and inductors play a crucial role in energy storage within electrical systems.

 The energy density expressions:

 <img width="944" height="162" alt="image" src="https://github.com/user-attachments/assets/9887b37a-015a-467c-8519-366df8ba5ac6" />

+show that energy is directly linked to electric and magnetic fields.

+Knowledge of these principles allows engineers to design components that are efficient, compact, and suitable for modern high-performance applications in power electronics, communication, renewable energy, and embedded systems.